Dental Services at Veterinary Wellness Center of Boerum Hill

 - Loose, dead or broken teeth

 If any or all of these symptoms apply, your animal pal may be suffering from periodontal disease, which causes bloody, receding gums and eventually tooth loss.
-Additionally, broken or infected abscessed teeth could also spread deadly bacteria to the lungs and heart if not treated.
+Additionally, broken or infected abscessed teeth could spread deadly bacteria to the lungs and heart if not treated.
 We recommend pet dental cleanings and home brushing to help combat periodontal disease.

 What Happens When You Schedule a Dental Cleaning